ASHABot: An LLM-Powered Chatbot to Support the Informational Needs of Community Health Workers: System Design

 Third, for questions asked by ASHAs using the speech modality, \ashabot{} provides ANMs with both the original audio recording and the transcribed text version.
 This approach addresses limitations identified by \citet{ramjee2024cataractbot} where only the text version was shared with experts, leading to a few instances of misunderstandings due to transcription errors.
 To accommodate varying levels of (technological) literacy, ANMs can provide their answers via either text or voice messages, unlike the text-only approach used for experts by \citet{ramjee2024cataractbot}.

-Last, we intentionally defined a female gender for \ashabot{}.
+Lastly, we intentionally defined a female gender for \ashabot{}.
 In deference to Indian cultural sensitivities about conversations related to pregnancy and childcare~\cite{varkey2004meninmaternitycare}, we avoided an explicit male presence in our system.
-As shown in Figure \ref{fig:ashabotsystem}, \ashabot{}'s display name on WhatsApp was `\textit{\anonymousngo{} ASHA Saheli}' [female friend of ASHAs].
+As shown in Figure \ref{fig:ashabotsystem}, \ashabot{}'s display name on WhatsApp was `\textit{\anonymousngo{} ASHA Saheli}', which translates to `\textit{a female friend of ASHAs}' in English.